callstack/react-native-testing-library/website/docs/JestMatchers.md

 This allows you to assert whether the given element has a given prop.
 When `value` parameter is `undefined` it will only check for existence of prop, and when `value` is defined it will check if the actual value matches passed value.

 :::note
-This matchers should be treated as escape hatch to be used when all other matchers are not suitable.
+This matcher should be treated as an escape hatch to be used when all other matchers are not suitable.
 :::